Edinburgh Halal Food Guide

 Scotland has long been on my bucket list and what a gem it’s been!
-The 5 days spent in Edinburgh has been absolutely delightful as the Scottish capital is full of charm and it’s been easier than expected to find halal food around town.
-We were absolutely delighted that, despite not being as convenient as London, the halal food options are not just limited to the typical kebab places and Turkish / Middle Eastern restaurants (though still the majority).
-In this Edinburgh halal food guide, we have listed out some of the restaurants we tried during our trip as well as food places we jotted down but didn’t manage to visit.
+The 5 days spent in Edinburgh have been absolutely delightful as the Scottish capital is full of charm and it’s been easier than expected to find halal food around town.
+We were absolutely thrilled that, despite not being as convenient as London, the halal food options are not just limited to the typical kebab places and Turkish / Middle Eastern restaurants (though still the majority).
+In this Edinburgh halal food guide, we have listed some of the restaurants we tried during our trip as well as food places we jotted down from research & recommendations.

 If you want to know more about our Edinburgh stay and 5-day itinerary, including hotel, sights & things to do, check out this post here.